 Ends of barbed wire strands must be strongly connected (Figure 10b).
-Use a small nail or electricians staple inserted between the twisted wire near strand ends to pull them taut, then bend nail and hold in place with the wire.
-Embed overlap in concrete for extra strength.
+Use a small nail or electricians staple inserted between the twisted wire near strand ends to pull them taut, then bend nail and hold in place with tie wire.
+Embed overlap in epoxy or concrete for extra strength.